surveycto/launch-whatsapp/README.md

 This field plug-in requires the `text` field type.

-A record of the attempts to launch WhatsApp are stored as the field's response in the following format:
+When the green button is pressed, the WhatsApp message information is stored in the field’s response in the following format:
 > WhatsApp: name=`name`; number=`number`; message="`message`"

 *Please note:* this message will be saved when the user clicks the green button.
 There is no way to verify whether or not WhatsApp was actually launched, a call was made, or a message was sent.
 Only the parameters that were supplied to the field plug-in will be recorded.